UNISvalbard/Geo-SfM/_sources/content/lessons/l1/tutorial.md

 ### Generating a Tiled Model

-Sometimes the need arises to not only build a mesh, but also a *Tiled Model*.
+Sometimes the need arises to not only build a model, but also a *Tiled Model*.
 We can do this by selecting *Build Tiled Model* from the *Workflow* menu.
 Once again we can select the parameters for the processing step through the {ref}`dialog <build_tiled_model>` that popped up.